ksdvishnukumarcse/DockerMultiProject/README.md

 Difference between Ingress vs External Service

-- Usually to connect the application which is running inside the Pod through service.
-Where service will expose the Ip address and Port to access the service publically intern it will call the application.
+- Usually to connect the application which is running inside the Pod through service (Cluster IP).
+Where service (Cluster IP) will expose the Ip address and Port to access the service publically intern it will call the application.
 But this is not the ideal way in production due to security issues.

 - To tackle this, we use Ingress, where Ingress receive the request from browser (domain Url instead of IP address) and then formward it to Service that should be internal.